 Important Update on PECOS & Ordering/Referring

-• Claims from suppliers of Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) for ordered DMEPOS.
+• Claims from suppliers of Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) for ordered DMEPOS; and

-• Claims from Part A Home Health Agencies (HHA)
+• Claims from Part A Home Health Agencies (HHAs).

 About the Ordering and Referring Files